Dough

-Dough is a thick, malleable, sometimes elastic paste made from grains or from leguminous or chestnut crops.
-Dough is typically made by mixing flour with a small amount of water or other liquid and sometimes includes yeast or other leavening agents, as well as ingredients such as fats or flavorings.
+Dough is a malleable, sometimes elastic paste made from flour (which itself is made from grains or from leguminous or chestnut crops).
+Dough is typically made by mixing flour with a small amount of water or other liquid and sometimes includes yeast or other leavening agents, as well as ingredients such as fats or flavourings.

-Making and shaping dough begins the preparation of a wide variety of foodstuffs, particularly breads and bread-based items, but also including biscuits, cakes, cookies, dumplings, flatbreads, noodles, pasta, pastry, pizza, piecrusts, and similar items.
+Making and shaping dough begins the preparation of a wide variety of foodstuffs, particularly breads and bread-based items, but also including biscuits, cakes, cookies, dumplings, flatbreads, noodles, pasta, pastry, pizza, piecrusts, scones and similar items.
 Dough can be made from a wide variety of flour, commonly wheat and rye but also maize, rice, legumes, almonds, and other cereals or crops.

 Types of dough

-Doughs vary widely depending on ingredients, the desired end product, the leavening agent (particularly whether the dough is based on yeast or not), how the dough is mixed (whether quickly mixed or kneaded and left to rise), and cooking or baking technique.
 There is no formal definition of what makes dough, though most doughs have viscoelastic properties.

-There are several general classes of dough:

-Yeast-leavened or fermented doughs, made from cereal grains or ground legumes mixed with water and yeast, are used all over the world to make various types of bread including bread rolls, loaves and flatbread.
-The addition of salt, oil or other fats, sugar or honey and sometimes milk or eggs will produce bread products of varying texture.
+Yeast-leavened doughs are used to make various types of bread, including bread rolls, loaves and some types of flatbread.
+Not all yeast doughs require kneading.
+High-hydration doughs like ciabatta and focaccia may be folded to develop gluten or not kneaded at all.
 Commercial bread dough may also include dough conditioners, which help make the dough and the final product more consistent.